MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 ![](../images/part29/14.png)

-Next, it will ask for the secret access key.
+Next, it will ask for the `Secret Access Key`.
 Let's show the value and copy it.
 Then paste it to the terminal.
 It will ask for a default region name.
 I'm gonna put `eu-west-1`, because it's the main region I'm currently using.
 And finally, the output format.
 It's the data format we want AWS to return when we